milosrcd/Hackerrank-javascript-Warmup/README Solve me first.md

 solveMeFirst has the following parameters:

   int a: the first value
   int b: the second value

 Returns
-- int: the sum of  and
+- int: the sum of a and b

 Constraints

+1 <= a,b <= 1000

 Sample Input